-"Bullshit," another one of my suite mates said.
+"Bullshit," another one of my suitemates said.
 "It's because you're Asian.
 They think you're loaded."

 Asians Are Really Smart

-Okay, so if you know me and have been "following" me at HubPages, you know for a fact that this isn't true!
+Okay, so if you've read my other writing, you know for a fact that this isn't true!
 If I was so damn smart, I'd be making a heck of a lot more money than I am (see my 14 cent per hour wage per Google).
 A few people over the years have asked me if this was indeed factual and I only responded with the fact that like in many cases, it's due to the upbringing of any family that will help or hinder the academic successes of each individual, not just Asian individuals.

 Asians Love to Gamble

 There might be some truth to this (and sadly, with all stereotypes) but don't make a generalization about it.
 While driving to and from home, I'll occasionally see the Chinese-owned coach buses that make daily round trips from Chinatown in New York City and Foxwoods and Mohegan Sun Casino.
 Gee, I wonder why?
 The truth is that gambling is indeed a part of many Asians cultures and was and is a part of their upbringing, but a vice no less.
 And there is a reason why every casino has a separate section for Asian inspired gaming.
 The smartest Asians know not to gamble, just like with most people, as the house consequently always wins.

 All Asians Are Buddhists

 Although I wish this were the case, this stereotype on Asians just isn't true.
 There are many Asians out there in the world as China and India make up two-thirds of the world's population.
 There may be many Asians in the world and many Buddhists in the world, but consequently, there really isn't that many Asian Buddhists.
-Christianity and Islam is actually the world's largest religions so in other words, the majority of the world's population is monotheistic.
+Christianity and Islam are actually the world's largest religions so, in other words, the majority of the world's population is monotheistic.

 Asian/Pacific Islander?
 Check!

 More often than not, many people will ask me where Laos is after I tell them that I'm from Laos.
 My response?
 "It's between Vietnam and Thailand."
-And if they they then go further to ask me where those countries are, I throw up my hands and walk away (which has only happened once).
-When I saw the episode of King of the Hill where the Hills' next door neighbors move in for the first time, I was absolutely floored.
+And if they then go further to ask me where those countries are, I throw up my hands and walk away (which has only happened once).
+When I saw the episode of King of the Hill where the Hills' next-door neighbors move in for the first time, I was absolutely floored.
 Please watch the clip as it's really funny.

-So, in reference to the long running syndicate, "King of the Hill," I'll sometimes say the following:
+So, in reference to the long-running syndicate, "King of the Hill," I'll sometimes say the following:

 "Do you know that show, 'King of the Hill?'"